docascode/docfx-doclet/README.md

 #### For development it could be useful to use DocletRunner placed here
 - Create Run/Debug configuration with main class `com.microsoft.util.DocletRunner`
-- Add `src\main\resources\doclet-params.txt` as program arguments of configuration
+- Add `src\test\resources\test-doclet-params.txt` as program arguments of configuration

-No we could run/debug doclet versus source code classes located at `com.microsoft.samples` as mentioned in `doclet-params.txt` config file
+No we could run/debug doclet versus source code classes located at `com.microsoft.samples` as mentioned in `test-doclet-params.txt` config file